-British man banned from leaving Spain while wife who fell six floors remains in intensive care
+British man banned from leaving Spain while partner who fell six floors remains in intensive care

 The 40-year-old tourist has also had to surrender his passport as part of his provisional release conditions while investigators wait to see if his partner recovers so they can question her about the incident.